webdev-taras/obj-accumulator/README.md

 // or
 defineAccumulator(app, isObject, 'service')

-// as a result - new properties:
+// as a result, new properties are added:
 // app.service(name, object)
 // app.services
 ```